-- Trade restrictive measures affecting free movement in the EU, and general market access
+- Trade restrictive measures affecting free movement in the EU (including environmental regulation), and general market access

-Sven assists clients in international enforcement actions, especially in the areas of economic sanctions and export controls, customs, and trade defense.
+Sven assists clients in international enforcement actions.
 He also assists clients in understanding how the relevant legal framework applies to their business, and in the design and implementation of compliance programs, and with internal investigations and compliance audits.

-A significant part of his practice concerns transactional support, where he assists in identifying and mitigating investment and trade controls risks.
-In that regard, he coordinates multi-jurisdictional and EU foreign direct investments screening reviews and filings, working closely with the Washington, D.C., national security practice and, as necessary, Sidley colleagues around the world.
+A significant part of his practice concerns transactional support, where he assists in identifying and mitigating trade and investment and controls risks.
+In that regard, he coordinates multi-jurisdictional and EU foreign direct investments screening reviews and filings, working closely with the Washington, D.C. national security practice and, as necessary, Sidley colleagues around the world.

 Sven further represents clients in administrative proceedings involving the European institutions, as well as in judicial proceedings before the EU and Member State courts.